 100 grams of cooked brown rice has 1.8 grams of fiber, while 100 grams of white rice has only 0.4 grams of fiber.

-Yuvarlakia is a mother’s classic recipe but also comfort food.
+Yuvarlakia, the greek meatball soup is a mother’s classic recipe but also comfort food.
 Here we added a little carrot.
 A delicious, nutritious soup that is accompanied by homemade wholemeal bread.